BlueBrain/nexus-web/README.md

 - `CLIENT_ID`: The application name used for _OpenID Connect_ authentication (default is `nexus-web`)
 - `API_ENDPOINT`: The URL pointing to Nexus API.
 Default is '/'
 - `SECURE`: Is nexus web running in https or not.
 Default is `false`
+- `GTAG`: The Google Analytics Identifier.
+GA won't be present unless an ID is specified.

 ## Getting involved